NezuChan/kanao/README.md

 </div>

-Being used in production by NezukoChan, Musical Tune, and more.
+Being used in production by Musical Tune, and more.